Religion and Worldviews

 - Gaining and deploying skills taken from the disciplines of Theology, Philosophy and Social Sciences to enhance learning about religions and different worldviews

-The inclusion of worldviews enables young people to connect with religion(s) in a much more profound and inclusive way.
-A worldviews approach enables pupils to explore and gain ownership of their own perspectives, fitting new understanding into their existing mental framework.
-Pupils then learn about religion and beliefs through connecting and contrasting them with their own way of seeing the world.
+The impact of our worldview approach enables children to explore and gain ownership of their own perspectives, then learn about religion and beliefs by connecting and contrasting them with their own way of seeing the world.

 At New Pasture Lane, we are committed to providing our children with an exciting and positive learning environment, in which they have the opportunity to develop their knowledge and understanding of religions to support their spiritual, moral, social and cultural development.
+We encourage children's imagination and creativity and respect and tolerance of different faiths and beliefs.
+Assessment shows strong progress across the units, with children building secure and developing understanding as they move through school.
+Children are well prepared for further study in R.E. and for their role as thoughtful, reflective and responsible citizens.

 Religious Education and Worldviews Curriculum Content and Progression